sweelynn26/sweelynn26/README.md

 - 👋 Hi, I’m @sweelynn26
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning how to create my first repository on GitHub!
-- 💞️ I’m looking to collaborate on ...
 - 📫 Reach me on LinkedIn -> https://www.linkedin.com/in/sweelynn-chan/

 <!---